Pair Warden with TheAuditor

 Honest disclaimers

 Both projects are pre-launch.
-We’re not hiding it.
+We are not hiding it.

 What ships, ships.
 No vaporware promises.